afrendeiro/afrendeiro.github.io/_drafts/2015-06-07-python_objects_for_ngs_projects_samples.md

 layout: post
 title: "Python objects for NGS projects and samples"
 category: research
-tags: [python]
+tags: [python, oop]
 ---
 {% include JB/setup %}

-I've been using [Python programs to manage NGS sample pipelines](https://github.com/afrendeiro/pipelines) for a while, and while it started slowly and very
-They're in a state in which the code is much more reliable and I can work much faster.
+I've been using [Python programs to manage NGS sample pipelines](https://github.com/afrendeiro/pipelines) for a while, and while it started slowly, they're in a state in which the code is much more reliable and I can work much faster.

 A big part of it was due to some simple object modeling of projects and samples.
-Here's the basics of what I implemented:
+Here's the basics of what I implemented.
+See the full code at [github](https://github.com/afrendeiro/pipelines/blob/master/pipelines/models.py).

-#### A *Project* object
+## A *Project* object

 In its simplest form, a project object holds attributes and defines and creates (if necessary) a directory structure.
 Here's how I chose to structure my projects: